-Reading responses will be required for each reading given - they will take the form of a quick 5-minute quiz in class based on notes that students take from the readings.
-Only student notes are allowed for these quizzes!
+Reading responses will be required for each reading given - they will take the form of a quick 5-minute question in class based on notes that students take from the readings.
+Only student notes are allowed for this bellwork!

 Field Trips